Enthusiastic strategic manager skilled in budgeting, fundraising, grant writing and policy development. Master of Public Administration.

 - Your plan should emphasize improving the relationship with the client.

 Are strengths, weaknesses, opportunities, and threats identified?
 SWOT analysis is a widely accepted performance evaluation tool.
-However, it should be more than a list generating exercise (Kearns, 1992).
-Thoroughly evaluate your organization using these four criteria.
+However, it should be more than a list generating exercise (Kearns).
+Thoroughly evaluate your organization using the four analysis tools.

 Focus on identifying more strengths than weaknesses of your organization.
 Keep in mind that research and experience show that, "focusing on the strengths of individuals and organizations is much more powerful and effective than dwelling on deficiencies.”
-(O’Neill, 2007).
+(O’Neill).

 Identify your organization's opportunities for success.
 Some organizations are tempted to focus only on opportunities and develop them at length while strengths, weaknesses, and threats are not given as much attention.
-Focusing on opportunities gives a sense of foresight for the organization which might inspire hope and pride.
+Focusing on opportunities gives a sense of foresight for the organization and inspires hope and pride.

-Develop all four categories adequately and as balanced as possible while highlighting strengths.
+Develop all four categories adequately and as balanced as possible.

 SOAR is important to strategic management because it inspires innovation.
 What are the organization's aspirations and ambitions?
 Are there new approaches to your business process that should be considered?
 Can new methods be ventured?
 If new ideas were incorporated, what was gained?
 What were the results?
 Innovations and results should be quantifiable.